 What Happens if I Die Without a Valid Will in Massachusetts?

-During this pandemic, a question that often arises with new and prospective clients is, “What will happen if I die without a will?”
-The short answer is this: if you die without a valid will, Massachusetts estate law will create one for you.
+As estate planning attorneys, a question that often arises with new and prospective clients is, “What happens if I die without a will?”
+The short answer is this: if you die without a valid will in Massachusetts, state law will create one for you.
 When a person dies without a will, they are said to have died “intestate.”

-Massachusetts General Laws Chapter 190B, Article II, Section 2-102 outlines who among your family will inherit your probate property in the event that you were to die intestate.
-A handy reference chart, summarizing the statute, can be found below:
+Massachusetts General Laws Chapter 190B, Article II, Section 2-102 outlines who among your family will inherit your probate property if you die intestate.
+A handy reference chart, summarizing the statute, can be found below.

 |Surviving Family Members||Who Gets What|